tcpalmer/nina-scheduler/index.md

 Please also review the [release notes](release.html).

 ### Acknowledgements
 * [Chris Woodhouse](https://www.digitalastrophotography.co.uk/about.html) has been involved since the beginning and was instrumental in hashing out the initial design and requirements.
-He was also a willing guinea pig to test early releases.
+* Matt Nudi also provided design feedback and critical early beta testing.
 * The concept for the plugin was originally inspired by the AIC video [Tim Hutchison: Automating a Backyard Observatory](https://youtu.be/a4IkAUZkXH0).
 * Finally, it's a tribute to the elegant design of NINA and the Advanced Sequencer that a plugin of this type is not only possible, but can also interact correctly with other elements in a sequence.